jcyannotty/OpenBT/README.md

 Confirm that installation is valid:
-* Run `which mpirun` and confirm that `mpirun` is found and located in a reasonable location (e.g., `/opt/homebrew/bin/mpirun`)
+* Run `which mpirun` and confirm that `mpirun` is found and located in a reasonable location (e.g., `/opt/homebrew/bin/mpirun`).
 * Run `ls /opt/homebrew/include/eigen3/Eigen` and confirm that you see an installation by confirming that folders such as `QR`, `SVD`, and `Dense` are shown.

-Build the openbtmixing command line tools:
+Build the openbtmixing command line tools (CLTs):
 * Clone the [openbtmixing repository](https://github.com/jcyannotty/OpenBT) on
   the machine that requires the installation
 * `cd /path/to/OpenBT`